abhishekthatguy/song-search-dummy-poc/README.md

+# BONJOUR !
+My name is Abhishek Singh, 27-years-old, multi-specialist Front End Engineer with 3+ years of experience in Health Care, Construction, E-commerce & Logistics, and information & Technology domain, based in Gurgaon.
+I describe myself as a passionate learner, who looks forward to learning from everyone around me and is always open to learning new tech stacks.

+You can get more details on [MyWebsite](https://aviibuzz.github.io/aviibuzz/)

-# Getting Started with Create React App
+# Getting Started with Song-Search-POC

+Running version of the project is available on  [song-search-poc](https://song-search-dummy-poc.herokuapp.com/).

+## Tech Stakes used in this project
+* React
+* Css3
+* HTML
+* ant-design 4.17.0-alpha.0
+* javascript
+* Axios
+* react-highlighter
+* mediquery for responsive at 468px and 768px

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: